-Okay, she’s not a campaign, but this video does have 22m views at time of writing and must have done a fair bit for the perception of enthusiastic and unique service from Southwest.
+Okay, this isn’t a campaign, but this humorous but zero budget video from 2014 does have 25 million views at time of writing and must have done a fair bit for the perception of enthusiastic and unique service from Southwest.

 The airline regularly ranks highly (as far as airlines go) in brand reputation rankings and sees a high level of customer loyalty.

 Airbnb is the elephant in the room when it comes to marketing most hoteliers and competing services.

 It certainly is (intentionally so) for HomeAway in the 2016 TV spot below.
 HomeAway is similar to Airbnb, except guests always rent entire homes (without a host in sight).

 The company wanted to make a virtue of this difference, and it does so in a humorous way (far from the piety of the Airbnb message of joining communities).